acaldwell93/capstone-1-new/README.md

  <img src="images/gun_deaths_per_person.png" width="640" height="480">

- Here's a quick look at the states with the highest and lowest differences between the number of deaths observed and the number of deaths predicted by population:
+ Here's a quick look at the states with the largest positive and negative differences between the number of deaths observed and the number of deaths predicted by population:

  ![](images/highest_lowest_2.png)